mhertel278/Data_Bootcamp_Capstone_Project/README.md

 (See weather_traffic_db.sql in repo)

 Most of the data exploration and cleaning was done in SQL.
 We first dealt with duplicate datetime entries in the raw_vehicle_traffic table by dropping the textual description columns that did not provide any hard data, then averaging any disparate weather readings for a given datetime.
-The image below shows a sample of duplicate datetimes that needed to be addressed:
+The image below shows samples of duplicated datetimes with identical weather data and only slightly different text weather descriptions:

 ![duplicate_datetime](README_images/duplicate_date_time_vehicle.png)